junxit/us-congress-code/title-42/chapter-7/sec-1397bb.md

 ### Applicability of Amendment

 Amendment of section by section 205(b)(1) of title I of div.
 G of Pub.
 L. 118–42 applicable beginning Jan.
 1, 2026.
 See 2024 Amendment notes below.
-Amendment of section by section 5121(c)(1) of Pub.
-L. 117–328 applicable beginning on the first day of the first calendar quarter that begins on or after the date that is 24 months after Dec.
-29, 2022.
-See 2022 Amendment note below.

 ### Editorial Notes